By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-We know about wants and needs, pain and suffering but what about contentment?
+We know about wants and needs, pain, and suffering but what about contentment?

 Contentment has been defined variously as “calm satisfaction” or the feeling you get when you reach your destination.
 Some say it includes ease of mind making it a very rare commodity indeed.

 There are some who would argue that contentment is not a good thing.
 Contented people are happy where they are.
-Contented people enjoy the journey and are in no rush to reach the destination.
+Contented people enjoy the journey and are in no rush to reach their destination.
 Most of us live life as if we can’t wait for it to be over.

 There are those who argue that human progress is dependent on pain.
 That without an unhappiness people would become lazy and unmotivated.
 There is no denying that pain can motivate.
 Some find it hard to give up their belief that we need to be in pain and suffering.
 They tell us that it is part of the human condition.
-In truth the pain may happen to all of us but the suffering is optional.
+In truth, the pain may happen to all of us but the suffering is optional.

 Two people can live is similar life circumstances, experience similar pain or trauma and one is able to maintain their attitude while the other suffers.
 The difference is not in what they experience but in their attitude towards the events of their life.